AugustUnderground/gace/README.md

 , "distance": { "Same keys as 'performance'": "..." } }
 ```

+Since there are only comparatively few observations, they are identical across
+technologies.

+### Action Spaces

+Action Spaces in `v1` are _continuous_ and implemented with
+`gym.spaces.Box`.
+For further details, see the descriptions for specific
+environments.
+For now, only `v1` is implemented for Schmitt Trigger
+Environments.

 ### Reward

 The overall reward `r` is calculated based on individual performance